George Macy: Career

 George Macy was born in New York City in 1900.
 He graduated in 1917 with general honors from DeWitt Clinton High School in the Bronx.

 In 1926, he founded Macy-Masius, which was sold to the Vanguard Press in 1928.

 In 1929, he founded the Limited Editions Club, publishing finely illustrated books that were limited to 1500 copies and signed by the author or artist who were famous in the graphic arts.'
-On November 14, 2024 a complete run of Limited Editions Club publications, sold for $34,925 by Freeman's|Hindman Auction House.
+On November 14, 2024 a complete run of Limited Editions Club publications, sold for $34,925 by Freeman'sHindman Auction House.

 American Institute of Graphic Arts medal awarded to George Macy in 1953.

 By setting up a subscription service, Macy was able to work with a larger budget for subscribers.
 His goal was to create a more affordable way for classic books to get to the masses.
 Artists contracted to illustrate books were given a lot of freedom and budget, but also sometimes lost his gambles.
-The 1935 publication of James Joyce’s Ulysses was illustrated with line drawings by Henri Matisse, which are almost unrelated to the text.
+The 1935 publication of James Joyce's Ulysses was illustrated with line drawings by Henri Matisse, which are almost unrelated to the text.

 In 1935, he expanded his publishing with The Heritage Press.
 Macy worked that year with Nonesuch Press to rescue it from its financial difficulties.
 The first project was with the complete works of Charles Dickens in 1938.